diego351/oper-assignment/README.md

 ## Imporant

 The project has been developed as quick as possible, due to strict time constraints, so no DDD, purely djangoish way.
 I wanted to develop as much functionalities as possible, very little tests.
+Happy to finish, but I run out of time.

 TODO: